fhelms8/Fighting_Fire_with_Data_Grp-Prj/README.md

 ### Our Recommendations
 Arson appears to be a consistent cause of wildfires in Texas.
 The current maximum penalty for arson resulting in severe injury or death is equivalent to possessing 4 to 200 grams of cocaine.
 (Both result in a fine of up to $10,000 and a max of 10 years in prison.)
 The department might consider partnering with law enforcement and lawmakers to increase the maximum sentence for arson.

-In 2015, 'equipment use' became the leading cause of wildfires in Texas.
-Activities under this category include the use of lawnmowers, weed-eaters, chain saws, grinders, welders, and tractors.
-We strongly suggest that the department educate communities in high-risk regions on how to operate equipment safely.
+Since 2008, 'equipment use' has maintained the leading cause of wildfires in Texas.
+Activities under this category include (but not limited to) the use of lawnmowers, weed-eaters, chain saws, grinders, welders, tractors, and construction machinery.
+We strongly suggest that the department educate communities in high-risk regions on how to operate equipment safely along with making annual inspections of equipement mandetory.
+Currently, the only inspection regulation for equipement use is from the manufacterer and no inspections are required after.

 <p align="right">(<a href="#top">back to top</a>)</p>